Here Are My Favorite Tools...

 Leadpages* - Makes it easy to generate leads and sales.
 Although you can create landing pages and collect emails with Squarespace, I use the Leadbox feature within Leadpages to do that (it's that little box that pops up when you click a button to download a PDF).

 Peek - This free usability testing service allows you to see a video of a real person navigating your site and commenting on the parts that feel unclear.

 *A star indicates an affiliate link.
 This means that if you purchase paid versions of the product/service listed, I receive a small amount of compensation.
 It won't cost you anything extra (in some cases you'll actually get a discount), but it will help support the free work I do here on my website.
-Please know that I only recommend resources I've used before and believe in.
+I only recommend resources I've personally used and believe in.